iCliniq Logo

 Desmoid tumors can be slow-growing and do not require immediate treatment, or they can grow quickly and require surgery, radiation therapy, chemotherapy, or other drugs for treatment.

-Desmoid tumors are not classified as cancers as they do not spread to the adjacent or other parts of the body.
+Desmoid tumors are not classified as cancers as they do not spread to the adjacent or other body parts.
 But they can act more like cancers as they are aggressive and may invade the adjacent tissues or organs sometimes.

-Frequency - Reports show that desmoids tumors account for nearly 0.03% of all tumors.
-The prevalence can be even 13% in patients with a history of familial polyposis of the colon.
+• Frequency: Reports show that desmoid tumors account for nearly 0.03 percent of all tumors.
+The prevalence can be even 13 percent in patients with a history of familial polyposis of the colon.

-Age - These tumors can occur in all age groups but are more frequently seen involving individuals aged 10-40 years.
+• Age: These tumors can occur in all age groups but are more frequently seen involving individuals aged ten to 40 years.

 The symptoms of desmoid tumors depend on the involved site.
 Desmoid tumors most often happen in the abdomen, arms, and legs, and they can be found anywhere in the body.
 The most commonly observed symptoms are as follows:

-Cramping and nausea can be experienced by patients having desmoids tumors in the abdomen.
+• Cramping and nausea can be experienced by patients having desmoid tumors in the abdomen.

 The cause of desmoid tumors is not yet clear.
 The explained mechanism is that these tumors may form because of alteration in the DNA of connective tissue.

-Yes, certain factors may increase the risk of getting desmoids tumors, and they are as follows:
+Yes, certain factors may increase the risk of getting desmoid tumors, and they are as follows:

 When you visit your physician, specific questions will be asked to know about your symptoms and medical history, and later, the following examinations will be done to come to a diagnosis and stage the disease along with planning the treatment:

-Biopsy, wherein a part of the affected tissue or complete removal of affected tissue will be done to come to a diagnosis.
+• A biopsy, wherein a part of the affected tissue is removed or the affected tissue is completely removed, will be done to come to a diagnosis.
 The sample can be collected using a needle or surgically, and this may depend on the location, type, and extent of the lesion.

 There are various treatment options available, and they are as follows:

-1) Wait and Watch Method - Initially, tumor growth can be monitored.
-If the lesion or tumor is asymptomatic, you can go ahead with the wait and watch method with regular assessment using imaging techniques.
-Certain tumors can shrink on their own, but others may require medical or surgical management.
+1) Wait and Watch Method: Tumor growth can be monitored initially.
+If the lesion or tumor is asymptomatic, you can go ahead with the wait-and-watch method with regular assessment using imaging techniques.
+Certain tumors can shrink independently, but others may require medical or surgical management.

-2) Surgery - This option is followed in patients who have signs and symptoms.
-There can be complete removal of the tumor or partial removal.
+2) Surgery: This option is followed in patients who have signs and symptoms.
+The tumor can be completely removed or partially removed.
 Partial removal is done in cases where the tumor has extended to adjacent structures involving important structures like nerves, etc. Surgery can be used along with radiotherapy or chemotherapy in such cases.

-3) Radiation therapy.
-This can help in shrinking the tumor tissues using certain radiation beams.
-Also, it is usually used adjunct to surgery.
+3) Radiation Therapy: Certain radiation beams can help shrink the tumor tissues.
+It is usually used as an adjunct to surgery.

-4) Chemotherapy - Certain strong medications can be used to kill the tumor cells.
-Again, this can be used as an adjunct to surgery or radiation therapies or alone sometimes.
+4) Chemotherapy: Certain strong medications can kill tumor cells.
+Again, this can sometimes be used as an adjunct to surgery or radiation therapies.

-Certain other drugs have proven to be beneficial in managing symptoms of desmoids tumors, including anti-inflammatory drugs, targeted therapies, and hormone therapies.
+Certain other drugs have proven to be beneficial in managing symptoms of desmoid tumors, including anti-inflammatory drugs, targeted therapies, and hormone therapies.

 The prognosis is good and has high rates.
-If the diagnosis is made in earlier stages, the prognosis is really good.
+If the diagnosis is made in earlier stages, the prognosis is excellent.
 The desmoid tumor has the potential to cause local infiltration, and this may influence the prognosis as if it involves certain vital structures or organs, it may be challenging to treat it completely, or it may take more time for recovery.
-Reports have also shown that people who have familial adenomatous polyposis and suffer from intra-abdominal desmoids tumor, it may be fatal for them.
+Reports have also shown that people who have familial adenomatous polyposis and suffer from intra-abdominal desmoid tumors may be fatal for them.

 Desmoid tumors are noncancerous tumors that may affect any part of the body.
 If you develop any mass in your body or find any abnormal symptoms, you should consult your physician soon.
 Early diagnosis and treatment will improve the prognosis.
-Online medical platforms are playing a crucial role, especially in this pandemic situation to consult a specialist or physician at the ease of your home.
-Hence, consult a physician or specialist online to get more details about desmoids tumors.
+Online medical platforms are playing a crucial role, especially in this pandemic, in allowing you to consult a specialist or physician at the ease of your home.
+Hence, consult a physician or specialist online for more details about desmoid tumors.

 Genetic mutation is the main cause of desmoid tumors.
 These mutations lead to alterations in the cells.
 The healthy tissues undergo destruction resulting in tumors.
 A condition called familial adenomatous polyposis (FAP) is also responsible for desmoid tumors.